 With 2019 in full swing, now is a great time to take a look at the best TVs currently on the market.
 The beginning of the year brings some amazing deals with it, as manufacturers try and clear out excess inventory to try and make room for the coming 2019 models.
 If you want to buy a new TV, now is a great time to start looking, as most 2018 models will be at their lowest price until the 2019 models hit the market.

-If you want the absolute best TV on the market, check out the LG B8.
+If you want the absolute best TV, check out the LG B8.
 The B8 is an outstanding 4K OLED TV that delivers exceptional picture quality and has perfect dark room performance.
 It also performs well in bright rooms, although it can't overcome really bright glare if you have a lot of windows, and it has great wide viewing angles.

 The LG also has excellent low input lag and nearly instantaneous response time, so motion looks crystal clear without even a hint of blur.
 This near-perfection can bother some people, though, especially when watching 24p movies on Blu-ray.
 If it does bother you, it has some features that can help improve this, including a black frame insertion feature, or by enabling motion interpolation.